pyeventsourcing/eventsourcing/README.md

         self.tricks.append(trick)
 ```

-Run the test with the default "in-memory" persistence module (plain old Python objects).
+Run the test with the default "in-memory" persistence module.

 ```python
 test()